NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

-# Warm Performance (SSD) test for FSx for ONTAP volume
+# Warm Performance (SSD) tier for an FSx for ONTAP volume

 ## Introduction
-This sample provides a script that can be used to warm FSx for ONTAP volume.
+This sample provides a script that can be used to warm a FSx for ONTAP volume.
 In other words, it ensures all the blocks for a volume are in the "performance tier" as opposed to the "capacity tier."
 It does that simply by reading every byte of every file in the volume.
-Doing that causes any block that is currently in the capacity tier to be pull into the performance tier before being returned to the reader.
+Doing that causes any block that is currently in the capacity tier to be pulled into the performance tier before being returned to the reader.
 At that point, assuming the tiering policy is not set to 'all', all the data should remain in the performance tier until the policy tiers it back out to the capacity tier.